CognizantOneDevOps/Insights/README.md

 For information on the latest features and updates please refer to the below mentioned link -> https://onedevops.atlassian.net/wiki/spaces/OI/pages/218936/About+InSights

-NOTE:
+Latest Release Updates :
 Release v3.8.1 has issue in terms of package structure in PlatformService module (https://github.com/CognizantOneDevOps/Insights/tree/master/PlatformService/src/main/java/com/cognizant/devops/platformservice/rest).
 In order to overcome this, while modifying code change package name from "dataTagging" to "datatagging" in IDE.
 Defect #60 has been raised to resolve the same.
+Please note this issue only affects the developer community and existing users can continue to upgrade to the new version of the release.